Explore the Journey of Islam in Bangladesh

 Day 01: Explore the Mosque City & Cultural capital Dhaka

-- National Museum of Bangladesh: Bangladesh National Museum is the biggest museum in Bangladesh and here you will get a perfect introduction of its history, culture, festivals, lifestyle and traditions including the heritage mosque with its little introduction
+- National Museum of Bangladesh: Bangladesh National Museum is the biggest museum in Bangladesh and here you will get a perfect introduction of its history, culture, festivals, lifestyle, and traditions including the heritage mosque with its little introduction

-- Baro Katara & Madrasa: it is one of the oldest monument in Dhaka built during mogul dysentery as a Sarai or guest house.
-Most of part of Baro Katara has been demolished and rebuilt as a madrasa.
+- Baro Katara & Madrasa: it is one of the oldest monuments in Dhaka built during mogul dysentery as a Sarai or guest house.
+Most of the part of Baro Katara has been demolished and rebuilt as a madrasa.
 The building follows the traditional pattern of Central Asian caravanserais design and is embellished as per Mughal architecture.
 It’s also called the gateway of Dhaka

-- Old Dhaka Rickshaw Ride: to experience the Dhaka life, you must try rickshaw at the capital of rickshaw.
+- Old Dhaka Rickshaw Ride: to experience Dhaka life, you must try a rickshaw at the capital of rickshaw.
 Especially old towns have so many alleys and business social life going so interesting that only can be seen by riding on a rickshaw

 - Old Dhaka Biriyani: Seven dome mosque: popularly known as Sat Gambuj Mosque situated at the residential part of Dhaka in Mohammadpur area, it was built during mogul period crowning seven domes in the top.

 - Star Mosque: Star mosque or ara mosque located in the old part of the town a place called armanitola, it’s the most famous ornamental mosque with glittering tiles of the vase, motifs, flowed was build during British time. because of its star pattern, it’s called star mosque